Report of the Trustees for the YE 31/3/2022

 The Trustees are very conscious of the pressures on families and indeed everyone, which is widely reported in the Press.
 Given this, and following consideration of the Trusts finances, we decided that we would continue with our recent policy of not increasing hire rates to users, despite anticipated increases in its costs.
 The Trustees hope that this would help to ensure that the hall is accessible to users during these challenging times.

 The Trustees continue to have several standing agenda items which will continue to be addressed going forward.
-These include a focus on being environmentally friendly and reducing the hall’s carbon footprint.
+These include a focus on being environmentally friendly and reducing the Hall’s carbon footprint.
 The Trustees are monitoring the impact of the new lighting which was installed last year as well as considering other ideas.

-The Trustees have continued to develop a financial forecast to provide an insight into the potential timing and likely cost of future replacement or repair of key fixtures and fittings.
+The Trustees have continued to develop a financial model to provide an insight into the potential timing and likely cost of future replacement or repair of key fixtures and fittings.
 This is to ensure, as far as possible, that sufficient, but not excessive, funds are accumulated and maintained to cover these future costs which are anticipated, over time, to be significant.
 This is likely to include for example, the cost of replacing the heating, kitchen, the main hall wooden flooring, air conditioning, and windows as well as chairs, carpets and less significant items.
-The development of this forecast is on-going.
+The development of this plan is on-going.

 Subsequent to the year end, we were pleased to welcome John Shearer as a new Trustee bringing new experience and ideas to the Trust.
 We continue to look for other volunteers to act as new trustees to help oversee the charity for the next decade!
 Please do volunteer and email or speak to the existing Trustees or Rebecca.